aedocoding/social-coach-takehome/README.md

 # Instructions

 - Run npm install in root directory
+- Ensure you have your twitter API keys and secrets set up or change the name of the sample.env => .env

 ```JavaScript
 ## What the response from the server should look like